U.S. sanctions international network funding Yemen's Houthis -U.S. Treasury | Law-Order

 The individuals and firms targeted on Wednesday are part of a network overseen by the Quds Force, the elite arm of Iran's Islamic Revolutionary Guard Corps, and Said al Jamal, a Houthi financier sanctioned last year, the Treasury said.
 They included Abdo Abdullah Dael Ahmed, a UAE- and Sweden-based commodities trader, his company, Moaz Abdallah Dael Import and Export, and Konstantinos Stavridis, a Greek businessman based in the UAE, and his firm, Fani Oil Trading FZE, the statement said.

+Eleven Democratic U.S. senators on Wednesday wrote to Blinken urging him not to re-list the movement, saying that doing so would "dramatically deepen the humanitarian crisis" and have little impact on Houthi leaders.
+Republican former President Donald Trump's administration placed the Houthis on the list 10 days before leaving office, triggering financial sanctions.

+Democratic President Joe Biden's administration reversed the move, concerned that the sanctions would dissuade aid groups and commercial importers from bringing in goods like food and fuel.
+Yemen relies on imports for 90 percent of its food, fuel and medicine.
+The individuals and firms targeted on Wednesday are part of a network overseen by the Quds Force, the elite arm of Iran's Islamic Revolutionary Guard Corps, and Said al Jamal, a Houthi financier sanctioned last year, the Treasury said.

+They included Abdo Abdullah Dael Ahmed, a UAE- and Sweden-based commodities trader, his company, Moaz Abdallah Dael Import and Export, and Konstantinos Stavridis, a Greek businessman based in the UAE, and his firm, Fani Oil Trading FZE, the statement said.
 Also designated were money exchange houses in Turkey and Yemen, Aurum Ship Management FZC, based in India, the UAE and Singapore; and its managing director, Chiranjeev Kumar Singh.
+The UAE on Wednesday designated Dael and five companies, including his firm, as terrorists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)